 by Prince Petropia, August 2014 – Updated June 2021

-For decades, firefighters at the Chicago Fire Department noticed an eerie hand print that left a permanent mark on a casement, which could not be washed, scraped or removed, despite several attempts.
+For decades, firefighters at the Chicago Fire Department noticed a mysterious handprint that left a permanent mark on a casement.
+The handprint could not be washed, scraped, or removed, despite several attempts.
 Legends circulated, and many believed that the handprint had a rather macabre history, belonging to a fellow firefighter named Francis Leavy who succumbed to an accident.

 Francis Leavy is About to Die

 April 18th, 1924, started as an ordinary day for the many firefighters working at the Chicago Fire Department.
 As they say, ignorance is bliss.

 Francis Leavy, a firefighter, was cleaning a window at the firehouse.
 That morning, he acted quite odd—he didn’t talk, didn’t smile or greet his peers.
 Leavy quietly busied himself with work and had an air of gloominess around himself.

 Suddenly, Leavy spoke.
 In a mournful tone, Leavy foretold he would die that day.
 The sense of an impending death overcame him.
 Although we can imagine his fellow workers giggling at this grim pronunciation, he was deadly serious.

 A Tragic Fire